Manish210103/Github-Interactive-API-App/README.md

 ## Comments From Your End:
 ###  How much time did you spend on the assignment?
 How was it divided between designing, coding, and testing?
-        Since i was totally new to angular i spent most time for learning the basics and some important concepts.
+        Since I was totally new to angular I spent most time for learning the basics and some important concepts.
 For the task
         I spent most of the time in coding part and less time for designing and testing
 ###  What advice should we have given you before you started?
         Could have mentioned about the Version to be used since every version had some major changes from the other and also